borgbackup/borg/docs/faq.rst

 journal replay to become accessible).

 Usually this does not mean that file *contents* on the VM are consistent, since file contents are normally not journaled.
-Notable exceptions are ext4 in data=journal mode or ZFS.
+Notable exceptions are ext4 in data=journal mode, ZFS and btrfs (unless nodatacow is used).

 Applications designed with crash-consistency in mind (most relational databases like PostgreSQL, SQLite etc. but also for example Borg repositories) should always